casualGamer-dev/Nuon/src/lib/crypt_ops/lib_crypt_ops.md

 When managing keys, you frequently want to have some way to write a secret object to disk, encrypted with a passphrase.
-The crypto_pwbox and crypto_unpwbox functions do so in a way that's likely to be readable by future versions of Tor.
+The crypto_pwbox and crypto_unpwbox functions do so in a way that's likely to be readable by future versions of Nuon.